CrowdShelf/server/README.md

 4. Run `npm start` and you'll be up and running on port 3000, or an environment defined port.

 ## Data model
-An `book` is a book in our database that is owned by a user:
+A `book` is a book in our database that is owned by a user:

     {
         _id: String,
         isbn: String
         owner: String,
-        availavleForRent: Boolean,
+        availavleForRent: Integer,
         rentedTo: String,
         numberOfCopies: Integer,
     }